 No excess for what really matters.

-There is no excess fee on any medical, personal liability or funeral claims.
+There is no travel insurance excess fee on any medical, personal liability or funeral claims.
 We think it’s important you get the help you need, when you need it.
 So we’d rather you check out that concerning virus with a doctor, if you’re worried.
 When you get back home, you can submit a claim and provided we have all the details we need, you’ll get your money back.

 When do I pay an excess?